ganesh9980/ganesh9980/README.md

 ### Hi there 👋

-## I'm Ganesh B.Tech 3rd year CSE student
+## I'm Ganesh B.Tech 4th year CSE student

-- 🔭 I’m currently working on ML Projects
+- 🔭 I’m currently working on my skills
-- 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on Projects
 - 📫 How to reach me: U can reach me through LinkedIn